Sanskrit verbs: Aorist participle

-The aorist participle used in Vedic was lost in Classical Sanskrit.
+The aorist participle used rarely in Vedic was lost in Classical Sanskrit.

 Other non-finite forms

 Infinitive

 The infinitive originates as the accusative form of an old verbal noun.
 The ending -tum, similar to the Latin supine, is added to the root which bears the accent with its vowel guṇated.
 An '-i-' intervenes just like in other conjugation forms as needed.